j7yn/Virtual-Machine-C/README.md

-MUL  4      mul 	 			        multiplies top two vals on stack DIV  5      div 	 			        divides top two vals on stack SUB  6      sub 	 			        subtracts top two vals on stack MOV  7      mov reg_a, reg_b 	  movs the value in reg_a to reg_b SET  8      set reg, val 		    sets the reg to value LOG  9      log a 				      prints out a
+MUL  4      mul 	 			        multiplies top two vals on stack DIV  5      div 	 			        divides top two vals on stack SUB  6      sub 	 			        subtracts top two vals on stack SLT  7      slt reg_a, reg_b    pushes (reg_a < reg_b) to stack MOV  8      mov reg_a, reg_b 	  movs the value in reg_a to reg_b SET  9      set reg, val 		    sets the reg to value LOG  10     log a 				      prints out a
-IF   10     if reg val ip 		  if the register == val branch to the ip IFN  11     ifn reg val ip 		  if the register != val branch to the ip GLD  10     gld reg 			      loads a register to the stack GPT  11     gpt reg 			      pushes top of stack to the given register NOP  12     nop 				        nothing
+IF   11     if reg val ip 		  if the register == val branch to the ip IFN  12     ifn reg val ip 		  if the register != val branch to the ip GLD  13     gld reg 			      loads a register to the stack GPT  14     gpt reg 			      pushes top of stack to the given register NOP  15     nop 				        nothing
 ```